 - Pretenders began their career with one.
 "Precious", the opening track from their debut album, lands one conspicuously at the end of the bridge leading into the final chorus:

 "But not me, baby, I'm too precious, fuck off!"

-Touch & Go's "Tango In Harlem" has one, when the narrator talks about being mugged and refusing to hand over the $50 she has on her, instead telling her attacker "Fuck you!".
-It's also a Crowning Moment of Funny.
+- Touch & Go's "Tango In Harlem" has one, when the narrator talks about being mugged and refusing to hand over the $50 she has on her, instead telling her attacker "Fuck you!".
+It's also a Funny Moment.